-- Select the Rotate Points tool from the Transformation Tools palette-or WildTools palette, if it's installed there. - Select the points to be rotated using the same technique described for the Move Points tool.
+- ☐ Select the Rotate Points tool from the WildTools palette. - Select the points to be rotated using the same technique described for the Move Points tool.
 At this point in their operation, the tools are identical.

 When the 'ants are marching', you have a choice of the following actions: